 |

-you have already member records in some computer-readable format, we may
+your member records are already in some computer-readable format, we may

 Generally, begin by deleting the currently active database from the Administration